Not Too Big for Local SEO: Location-Based Strategies for Enterprise Brands

 Many small to medium sized businesses have reaped the benefits of these strategies as they have helped them to compete with some of the largest chains in the world by improving their online visibility and generating more in-store customers from online searches.

-When you consider the way customers use the internet to find nearby products/services and the multitude of ways local SEO strategies influence a business’s online presence, the answer becomes clear: No Brand is too big for local SEO
+When you consider the way customers use the internet to find nearby products/services and the multitude of ways local SEO strategies influence a business’s online presence, the answer becomes clear: No brand is too big for local SEO!

 There is a reason over 45% of all searches on Google are now local.
 Local search is one of the most effective ways for customers to find nearby businesses that have proven themselves to be reliable and trustworthy.
-No matter which industry it is, the path a customer takes from online to offline is relatively the same: They recognize a need, enter a quick search on sites like Google, Yelp or Facebook, then compare the ratings, reviews and photos for the top results.
-After about a minute or two they have made their decision and are headed off to a business.
+No matter which industry it is, the path a customer takes from online to offline is relatively the same: They recognize a need, enter a quick search on sites like Google, Yelp, or Facebook, then compare the ratings, reviews, and photos for the top results.
+After about a minute or two they have made their decision and are headed off to business.

 In the game of local search, it is not just about showing up as the number one listing on the SERPs, but moreover, you need to continue to communicate trust to your customers along every avenue of their online to offline journey; that means, at the very least, having accurate store listing information, raving reviews, frequent review responses and some great photos posted by previous customers.
 The companies that utilize every aspect of a local SEO strategy to its full potential are the ones who will win the most customers.

-Here are 3 reasons you need a local SEO strategy, no matter how big or well known your brand is:
+Here are 3 reasons you need a local SEO strategy, no matter how big or well-known your brand is: